With everything on the line, is this the end for Kyle Seager and the Mariners?

 He changed his body, his hitting approach and his thinking to keep it.

 “I tell young guys you have to adapt to this game to survive and be successful,” he said.
 “Be true to yourself, but ultimately, it’s how can you help the team?
 And what do you have to do to help the team?
 And what do you have to do to help yourself?
-This is a business and we all certainly find that out one way or another.
+This is a business, and we all certainly find that out one way or another.
 Nobody wanted a third baseman that’s not going to hit for much power, that doesn’t steal a lot of bases and hits for a little bit of average, there wasn’t much value there.”

 ‘I was never a prospect’

-If “Corey’s brother” was his own self-deprecating nickname for MLB Players weekend a few years ago, he could have used “Ackley’s teammate” for his nickname as he came up through the amateur and college ranks and later in the Mariners farm system.
+If “Corey’s brother” was his own self-deprecating nickname for MLB players weekend a few years ago, he could have used “Ackley’s teammate” for his nickname as he came up through the amateur and college ranks and later in the Mariners farm system.

 With the second pick of the 2009 draft, the Mariners spent weeks watching and evaluating right-hander Stephen Strasburg out of San Diego State and infielder Dustin Ackley out of North Carolina.
 Whoever the Nationals didn’t take with the first pick, Seattle would happily take the other as a consolation.